ericholscher/ericholscher.com/site/consulting.rst

 Reach out to me at eric@ericholscher.com if you'd like to talk more.

+My primary offering is a :doc:`Roadmapping Session <roadmap>`, which will help you figure out what documentation tool to choose and how to implement it.

 .. _largest: http://www.alexa.com/siteinfo/readthedocs.org
 .. _Write the Docs: http://www.writethedocs.org/